LieOnLion/quad-docs/docs/quad-extra.md

 ![](https://raw.githubusercontent.com/LieOnLion/LieOnLion/main/images/strip/lol.png)

-Quad Extra will be an extra mod that will add popular mod items to Quads tags.
+Quad Extra will be an extra mod that will add popular Mod's items to Quad's tags.
 Quad Extra development will not be started for awhile yet.
+Any mods you want to see on this list?
+Join my discord server and tell me

 ## Planned mod support